ilkkamtk/WSK/Week1/form/form.md

 - [examples/form/form0.html](examples/form/form0.html)

-The form contains the required fields, but looking at it, it does not make any sense.
+The form contains some fields, but looking at it, it does not make much sense.
 Let's add some labels for clarity and accessibility.

 ```html
 <!DOCTYPE html>